 Call HKD for Help After a Construction Site Injury

-Hecht, Kleeger & Damashek, P.C., is a firm dedicated to helping injured New Yorkers recover after an injury.
+Hecht, Kleeger & Damashek, Personal Injury Lawyers, P.C., is a firm dedicated to helping injured New Yorkers recover after an injury.
 We’ve helped clients in similar situations recover millions.
 We understand that construction is a dangerous industry; if left unchecked, workers could be taken advantage of during an SWO.
 Ignoring stop working orders means people could be hurt.

 We want to help you recover after an injury.
 Give us a call to learn more about SWOs, or to schedule a consultation about your case.
 We work on a contingency fee basis.